Want to know the differences between DeskTime vs. Time Doctor?

 The integration of time tracking and invoicing features helps you manage both client billing and employee pay, down to the minute.

-You can make employee payments via PayPal, TransferWise, Gusto, and ADP in different currencies and on different dates.
+You can make employee payments via PayPal, Wise, formerly TransferWise, Gusto, and ADP in different currencies and on different dates.

 Both DeskTime and Time Doctor help generate accurate client invoices.
 However, unlike Time Doctor, DeskTime doesn’t have any direct integrations with payment software like PayPal, so you won’t be able to pay your remote workers through the tool.